nyantropy/Gravitas/ARCHITECTURE.md

 - **ECS-first**: all state is components, all behavior is systems — no monolithic managers
 - **Deterministic simulation**: simulation systems run at fixed timestep, isolated from frame timing
-- **Simulation-safe input**: fixed-step gameplay reads latched simulation input edges, not frame-local controller input edges
+- **Simulation-safe input**: fixed-step simulation reads latched simulation input edges, not frame-local controller input edges
-- **CPU/GPU separation**: descriptor components are game-logic; GPU components are backend state; binding systems bridge them explicitly
+- **CPU/GPU separation**: descriptor components are domain logic; GPU components are backend state; binding systems bridge them explicitly
-- **Descriptor-only app boundary**: applications and gameplay/UI code operate on descriptors or engine-exported frame state, not GPU companion components
+- **Descriptor-only app boundary**: applications and UI code operate on descriptors or engine-exported frame state, not GPU companion components
 - **Lazy updates**: render commands and GPU state are cached and only rebuilt on change
 - **Fence-safe frame data**: per-frame camera data is uploaded by the renderer after the matching frame fence has been waited
 - **Data extraction over direct coupling**: the renderer never reads ECS directly; the extractor produces an immutable command list